Eximua/solid-ipfs/README.md

 Then you can get IPFS hash list via `<YOURL_SOLID_URL>/ipfs/hash/`.

-If you don't have a solid account, please click [here](https://solid.authing.cn) to register
+If you don't have a solid account, please click [here](https://solid.authing.cn) to register.

 In Solid, the path with the suffix `inbox` is a private data storage area.
 Others are `public` and `profile`, all publicly accessible.
 So if you want to privatize the store, use `inbox` , otherwise you can choose `public` or `profile`.